-From Monday 25th September, the Theology and Philosophy Libraries will operate the term time opening hours listed below:
+The Theology and Philosophy Libraries opening hours are listed below:

 * Check term and vacation dates here.